Bertk/arcade-light-sample/README.md

-# arcade-light
+# arcade-light demo project
-Arcade-light is inspired from dotnet/arcade but minimized and without Microsoft private tooling
+Arcade-light is inspired from dotnet/arcade but minimized and without Microsoft proprietary tooling